The Family Murders: Case

 A cold case review was opened in March 2008 with a $1,000,000 reward available for anyone who provided information leading to a conviction.
 The reward carried an offer of immunity to accomplices, dependent on their level of involvement.
 Due to changes in the Forensic Procedures Act, which later allowed DNA samples to be taken from suspects in major indictable offences, all the suspects voluntarily submitted to DNA testing.
 The ongoing investigation featured in an episode of Crime Stoppers which went to air on 2 March 2009.
 The cold case review was completed in November 2010 with no charges being laid against any of the three key suspects.

 Some authorities do not recognise the term "The Family", stating that "[t]hey should not be given any title that infers legitimacy.
 These people have no such bond, only an association that with time probably no longer exists".
 Others, who have examined the cases, however, argue that there were many more victims.
-Criminologist Alan Perry of the University of Adelaide, has argued that the murders were part of widespread series of kidnappings and sexual assaults of boys that might number several hundred victims in South Australia from about 1973 to 1983.
+Criminologist Alan Perry, of the University of Adelaide, has argued that the murders were part of a widespread series of kidnappings and sexual assaults of boys that might number several hundred victims in South Australia in the ten years from about 1973 to 1983.

 Victims

 Alan Arthur Barnes, aged 16, murdered in 1979.
-He was last seen while hitchhiking being picked up by a white HQ Holden sedan carrying three or four people.
+He was last seen while hitchhiking being picked up by a white HQ Holden sedan carrying three or four people on Grand Junction Road.
 His body had been severely mutilated and dumped in the South Para Reservoir, northeast of Adelaide.
 A post-mortem examination revealed that Barnes had died of massive blood loss from an anal injury, likely caused by the insertion of a large blunt object.
 His body also showed signs of beatings and torture.
 Noctec was found in his blood, suggesting he had been drugged.

 Neil Fredrick Muir, aged 25, murdered two months after Barnes in August 1979.
 His remains had been dissected and neatly cut into many pieces, placed in a garbage bag and thrown into the Port River at Port Adelaide.
 Skin bearing tattoos had been removed and most of the body parts were placed in another garbage bag before being placed within the abdominal cavity.
 The head was tied to the torso with rope passed through the mouth and out through the neck.
 A post-mortem examination revealed that Muir had died of massive blood loss from an anal injury, likely caused by the insertion of a large blunt object and Noctec was found in his blood.

 Peter Stogneff, aged 14, murdered in August 1981.
-His skeletal remains were found in October 1982 later by a local farmer at Middle Beach, 50 km north of Adelaide.
+His skeletal remains were found later in October 1982 by a local farmer at Middle Beach, 50km north of Adelaide.
 Stogneff's body had been cut into three pieces in a similar fashion to Muir.
 Little more could be determined as the remains had been accidentally burnt by the farmer while clearing his property of scrub.